Brands and business owners put a lot of effort into great web design.

 It’s important to not just look at the online form itself, but the entire user journey.

-Your online form should be prominently placed on the site.
+When you design a form online, make sure to prominently place it on the site, in the best possible section.
 The form should be located at the right spot on the page where it can easily be found and where the user is navigating towards.

 Finding the right place depends on the form use case.